LFD-byte/acad-homepage.github.io/index.markdown

 <span class='anchor' id='about-me'></span>

 I am currently pursuing a master's degree in computer science at East China Normal University and I graduated from the School of Computer Science and Technology, Huaqiao University with a bachelor's degree.

 My research interests include bioinformatics, ai for science, graph neural network and generative models.
-I have published several papers in top-tier conferences and journals.
+I have published several papers in conferences and journals.

 # 📝 Publications